rollkit/docs/tutorials/gm-world.md

 ### ☀️ Introduction {#introduction}

-In this tutorial, we will build a sovereign `gm-world` rollup using Rollkit and Celestia’s data availability and consensus layer to submit Rollkit blocks.
+This tutorial will guide you through building a sovereign `gm-world` rollup using Rollkit, using Celestia’s data availability and consensus layer to submit Rollkit blocks.

-This tutorial will cover setting up Ignite CLI, building a Cosmos-SDK application-specific rollup blockchain, and posting data to Celestia.
+We'll cover setting up Ignite CLI, building a Cosmos-SDK application-specific rollup blockchain, and posting data to Celestia.
-First, we will test on a local DA network and then we will deploy to a live testnet.
+First, we will test on a local DA network, then to a live testnet, and lastly to mainnet.

+1. Part one (This page): Run your rollup and post DA to a local devnet, and make sure everything works as expected.
+2. [Part two](./gm-world-testnet.md): Deploy the rollup, posting to a DA testnet.
+Confirm again that everything is functioning properly.
+3. [Part three](./gm-world-mainnet.md): Deploy your rollup to the DA layer's mainnet.

 The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is a framework for building blockchain applications.
 The Cosmos Ecosystem uses [Inter-Blockchain Communication (IBC)](https://github.com/cosmos/ibc-go) to allow blockchains to communicate with one another.

-The development journey for your rollup will look something like this:

-1. Part one(This page): Run your rollup and post DA to a local devnet, and make sure everything works as expected
-2. [Part two](./gm-world-testnet.md): Deploy the rollup, posting to a DA testnet.
-Confirm again that everything is functioning properly
-3. [Part three](./gm-world-mainnet.md): Deploy your rollup to the DA layer's mainnet

 ::: tip
 This tutorial will explore developing with Rollkit,